How to start a car detailing business in 2026: steps, costs, and licenses

 Start with a free Google Business Profile.
 This puts you on Google Maps.
 Fill out every section with your services, hours, and service area.
 Add high-quality photos of your work and ask every satisfied customer for a review.
 This is your most powerful local marketing asset.

 For social media, focus on Instagram and Facebook.
-A mistake many new owners make is to post only finished cars.
-Instead, show the transformation with before-and-after photos and short videos.
-This tells a much better story and grabs attention.
+Detailers who post only finished cars miss the story.
+Show the transformation with before-and-after photos and short videos, because that contrast grabs attention and demonstrates your skill.

-You can also build a referral network.
+Build a referral network too.
 Connect with local auto body shops, mechanics, or car clubs.
 Offer them a 10% referral fee for every customer they send your way.
 This creates a consistent source of qualified leads with no upfront cost.

 You need to know if your marketing works.
-Calculate your Customer Acquisition Cost (CAC).
+Customer Acquisition Cost, or CAC, is the total amount you spend to win one new customer.
 If you spend $100 on Facebook ads and get two clients, your CAC is $50.
 Aim for a CAC that is less than 25% of your average service price to stay profitable.

-For a specific campaign, you could run a targeted Facebook ad for "new car owners" in your zip code.
-Create a "New Car Protection Package" offer.
-This direct approach with a clear offer often performs better than general brand ads.
+For a specific campaign, run a targeted Facebook ad for "new car owners" in your zip code and create a "New Car Protection Package" offer.
+A direct approach with a clear offer usually outperforms general brand ads.

 - Set up and completely fill out your Google Business Profile.